aschuerch/Microbial-Genomics-2018/_episodes/01-intro.md

 ## Background of the data

 Epidemiological contact tracing through interviewing of patients can identify potential chains of patients that transmitted the disease to each other.
-Here we have 7 tuberculosis patients that form 3 separate clusters by the epidemiological investigation.
+Here we have 7 tuberculosis patients that form 3 separate clusters as determined by epidemiological interviews.
+Patients were asked if they have been in direct contact with each other, or if they visited the same localities.
 From all patients, a bacterial isolate was grown, DNA isolated, and whole-genome sequenced on an Illumina sequencer:

     - Patient A1 - sample ERR029207
     - Patient A2 - sample ERR029206